Tax Dollars at Work

 Thanks to the voters in Pittsburg, Measure C (Parcel Tax) was in effect from July 1, 2009 - June 30, 2016.

-This measure may be known and referred to as the "Pittsburg Unified School District Excellence in Education Act of 2008" or as "Measure C".
+This measure was known as "Pittsburg Unified School District Excellence in Education Act of 2008" or as "Measure C".

 Terms and Purposes.
-Upon approval of two-thirds of those voting on this measure, the District shall be authorized to and shall levy a qualified special tax of $65 per year on each parcel of taxable real property in the District, for a period limited to seven years commencing July 1, 2009.
-The tax shall be adjusted annually, commencing July 1, 2010, to account for the impact of inflation on the cost of delivering the classroom programs and student services supported by the tax, as determined by the Board, by an amount limited to $6 per year.
+Upon approval of two-thirds of those voting on this measure, the District was authorized to levy a qualified special tax of $65 per year on each parcel of taxable real property in the District, for a period limited to seven years commencing July 1, 2009.
+The tax was adjusted annually, commencing July 1, 2010, to account for the impact of inflation on the cost of delivering the classroom programs and student services supported by the tax, as determined by the Board, by an amount limited to $6 per year.

-Proceeds of the Excellence in Education Act shall be authorized to be used to provide financial support to school programs and activities as follows:
+Proceeds of the Excellence in Education Act were used to provide financial support to school programs and activities as follows: